SteveBarnett/human-centred/_posts/2019-11-22-testing-for-the-six-most-common-wcag-failures-from-the-webaim-milion.md

 - manually check each link, button, and image.

 ![The Paciello Group's ARC Toolkit Chrome extension in action, showing detailed accessiblity testing results.](/img/2019/11/thumbs/arc-toolkit-browser-extension.jpg)

+#### Adding extra text for Assistive Tech

+When it's not possible or desirable to change the visual representation of the text, there are still ways to improve links (like repeated "Read more"s).

+- Add an `aria-labelledby` attribute that points at a nearby useful thing, such as a heading.
+- Add extra text and wrap it in a `sr-only` class (like [H5BP's sr-only styles](https://github.com/h5bp/html5-boilerplate/blob/master/dist/css/main.css#L113:L150)) that visually hide the extra text.

 ### Summary